Alton1998/alton.github.io/docs/projects/tpu.md

 ## Functional Requirements

-The proposed MAC unit should meet the following requirements:
+The proposed MAC unit should meet the following requirements:
-- Implement high-performance multiplication and addition circuits capable of performing parallel multiplyaccumulate operations.
+- Implement high-performance multiplication and addition circuits capable of performing parallel multiply accumulate operations.
-- Support configurable precision data formats to accommodate different neural network models and applications.
+- Support configurable precision data formats to accommodate different neural network models and applications.
 - Ensure low latenct and high throughput for the core matrix multiplication operations
-- Implement strategies for efficient accumulation and storage of partial results.
+- Implement strategies for efficient accumulation and storage of partial results.
 - The operating frequency of atleast 1.2GHz.
 - The MAC unit should satisfy equation (5).
 - The inputs to the weights and inputs that the MAC unit accepts is 8 bits each.
 - The final output is 24 bits.
 - The multiplier should produce a 16 bit output as shown in Fig. 3.

 ![Tensor Processor Unit](./img/Screenshot%202024-06-05%20224412.png)